JohnWick08/JohnWick08/README.md

-Hi 👋 My name is Gary Gao
+Hi 👋 My name is Gary
 ============================

 Computer Science Student at the University of Ottawa